-With endless evolution and constant transformation, the Puerto Rican kitchen has evolved into a “foodie paradise” over the years, incorporating different influences and traditions.
+With endless creativity and constant transformation, the Puerto Rican kitchen has evolved into a true foodie paradise.

 The Island’s cocktail scene has evolved with equal care.
 Puerto Rico is the birthplace of the piña colada, and you’ll find that an innovative approach to refreshing drinks continues to this day.
 Whether it’s one of the world’s top bars in Old San Juan, a brewery tour, a tasting of local rums, or just a poolside cocktail, you’ll find plenty to enjoy there.

 To Live Boricua means to enjoy until your heart is full and give passion every chance to flourish.
 Whether you’re sipping handcrafted rum cocktails, savoring slow-roasted lechón, or sharing stories and a meal with new friends at a lively chinchorro, dare to live every moment in Puerto Rico.

 Puerto Rico is more than rice and beans!

 Your trip to the Island won't be complete if you don't sample staple dishes such as mofongo, made of deep-fried green plantains; tostones, double deep-fried plantain wheels; and lechón, a slowly spit-roasted pork dish with juicy meat and crispy skin.
 The lechón asado was recently declared a Puerto Rican culinary legacy.

 Even though you will always find the distinctive spice that characterizes Afro-Caribbean cuisine, chefs and cooks throughout the Island have inclined to infuse other cultures into their menus.
 So, if your palate is feeling a little adventurous, many kitchens around Puerto Rico offer various plates inspired by Asian, Latin-American, and European cuisine that still highlight creole elements.

 If you don't have time to sample the wide variety of local dishes, consider trying out a food tour to sample the Island's flavors.